wenzel-lab/light-sheet-microscope/README.md

 </p>

 Illumination arm:
-1) Fiber coupler, colimator, 5mm mask
+1) Fiber coupler, colimator, 5mm mask, all mounted on one threaded UC2 insert.
+Fiber coupler and colimator: Thorlabs AD11F with F280FC-A. The 5mm mask was 3d printed to cut the beam to the optimal size for the Powell lense.
-2) Powell-lense and optional slit
+3) Powell-lense and optional slit
    <p align="left">
   <img src="./images/Powell_lense_aligner.jpg" height="300"> <img src="./images/adjustable_slit.gif" height="300" width="300">
   </p>